springernature/halfpipe-update/halfpipe-update-docker/README.md

 6. Run `halfpipe upload` to update the pipeline based on the `.halfpipe.io` file in the git repo.

-7. If we just changed the pipeline, we pin the `version` resource to the current version.
-This prevents any new jobs triggering with the previous version.
+7. If we just changed the pipeline, we disable all older versions.
+This prevents any new jobs triggering with a previous version.

 8. Unpause the pipeline